mInzamamMalik/credit/readme.md

 when you save your data and close the browser and then reopen the site on same browser you will find your data as you save it

+you can make unlimited(partially) entries in it

+#caution:
-caution: if your clear your history or clear your localstorage or uninstall your browser your data will must lose
+if your clear your history or clear your localstorage or uninstall your browser your data will must lose